caitlyn-ai/caitlyn-openapi-mcp/QUICKSTART.md

 ## Next Steps

 - Read the [README.md](README.md) for detailed documentation
+- Check [TELEMETRY.md](docs/TELEMETRY.md) for observability setup
 - Check [CONTRIBUTING.md](CONTRIBUTING.md) for development guidelines
 - Explore the MCP resources and tools available
+- Test with the MCP Inspector at http://localhost:6277 (when running `make dev`)

 ## Common Issues